nubenetes/awesome-kubernetes/README.md

-# awesome-2018: Jenkins CI/CD on Openshift Kubernetes
+# awesome-kubernetes: Jenkins CI/CD on Openshift Kubernetes
 A curated list of awesome references collected in 2018

 # Table of Contents